ttsirinop/ttsirinop/README.md

 ### Hello, I'm Thitti Sirinopwongsagon 👋

-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Java and C++
-- 💬 Ask me about Java, Python, and Elastic Stack
+- 💬 Ask me about Python and Elastic Stack
 - 📫 How to reach me: ttsirinop@gmail.com